GPS18 + FreeBSD

 Moving the GPS 18 LVC

-The opportunity recently arose to put the unit on the slope of the roof, which would mean that it only saw satellites above 25º elevation, but over a 360º degree arc of the sky.
+The opportunity later arose to put the unit on the slope of the roof, which would mean that it only saw satellites above 25º elevation, but over a 360º degree arc of the sky.
 This does appear better than the previous 180º arc of about 5º elevation.
 No longer do I see spikes of invalid GPS data (due to too few satellites), and now the winter is approaching the central heating transients are, perhaps, the cause of worst errors!

 Interconnection - separate power